Giuseppe7887/Giuseppe7887/README.md

 - 🔭 I’m currently working on [Void Company Website](https://test.voidcompany.it/).

-- 📚 I'm also doing the [Immersive Engineering Course](https://github.com/CodeYourFuture/immersive-go-course), a program aimed at Site Reliability Engineering designed by CodeYourFuture in partnership with [Machine Learning Course](https://www.udemy.com/course/machinelearning/).
+- 📚 I'm also doing the a [Machine Learning Course](https://www.udemy.com/course/machinelearning/).

 - 🌱 I’m currently learning **Flutter, micorpython and Arduino**
 - 💬 Ask me about **Linux, Javascript and Android**